waynodiablo/Oystercard/rails/yelp_project_specification.md

 ### Further challenges (OPTIONAL)

-Finally, let's focus on creating a better user experience.
-This will introduce us to Rails helper methods and using AJAX in conjunction with Rails.
+Finally, let's focus on uploading images, and creating a better user experience.
+This will introduce us to Amazon S3, Rails helper methods and using AJAX in conjunction with Rails.

+> A helpful gem for uploading files is [Carrierwave](https://github.com/carrierwaveuploader/carrierwave) (which handles uploads) combined with [Fog](https://github.com/fog/fog) (which handles connection to Amazon S3).
+Heroku does not handle locally-uploaded images properly: so you need to put them somewhere else.

 ### Further specifications

 * Currently, when writing a review, we have to go to a separate page and trigger a page refresh.
 Migrate the functionality to happen asynchronously with AJAX.
 We'll also have to set up [Poltergeist](https://github.com/teampoltergeist/poltergeist) to enable us to run JS-enabled tests.
 * Create a helper method to allow ratings and average ratings to be displayed as stars (e.g.) rather than numbers
-* Use CSS to enhance the overall design of the site
+* Use SCSS to enhance the overall design of the site
 * Refactor your more complex views to use partials
 * Add the ability for users to add an image to a restaurant, by pointing to an external image URL